decentraland/documentation/content/player/general/faq.md

 ## I need support!
 Where can I contact you?

+In case of any questions or issues, please reach out to us at hello@decentraland.org or visit <a href="https://intercom.decentraland.org/>Support</a>.
-Join our <a href="https://dcl.gg/discord">Discord</a> and visit our #help channel to ask whatever questions you have.
+You can also join our <a href="https://dcl.gg/discord">Discord</a> and visit our #help channel to ask whatever questions you have.
 We’ll answer as soon as possible.
 Our friendly community members can help too.
 While you’re there why not check out some of the other channels to learn more about Decentraland?